El Moore Gardens

 Nope!
 The space is open to everyone.
 We prioritize having the space open to the public, which includes not renting it out for private events at this time.

 Visitors are welcome to take photos for their own use.
 To maintain peace and accessibility in the Gardens, we ask that no professional photography, including wedding photos, take place.
 It’s a small park and, unfortunately, we just don’t have the space for photo shoots.

-In our first year (2019), our priority is to make the Gardens available to our neighbors and to the larger community, so we do not plan to rent it out for private events.
-We will update this in future as that changes.
+Not at this time.
+Our priority is to make the Gardens available to our neighbors and to the larger community, so we do not plan to rent it out for private events right now.

 We love interacting with visitors and sharing our knowledge, but we also operate with a very small staff.
 If you are interested in a tour, please reach out to us at email@example.com and we’ll respond back with any availability.

 For organizations and large groups, please contact us at firstname.lastname@example.org so that we can coordinate timing with you.

 The El Moore Gardens was sustainably designed, built and operated.
 It includes:

 - Michigan native plant gardens